macdja38/discord.js/docs/installing.rst

 .. include:: ./vars.rst

-.. danger:: This documentation is for the Discord.js 8.2 branch maintained by macdja38.
+.. danger:: This documentation is for the discord.js 8.2 branch called discordv8 maintained by macdja38.
 You're **probably** looking for documentation on version 9 or higher, which is available on `the other docs site`_.

-Installing discord.js
+Installing discordv8
 =====================

-To install discord.js, you need a few dependencies.
+To install discordv8, you need a few dependencies.

-.. warning:: **When installing with any of these methods, you'll encounter some errors.** This is because an optional dependency isn't working properly, but discord.js should still work fine.
+.. warning:: **When installing with any of these methods, you'll encounter some errors.** This is because an optional dependency isn't working properly, but discordv8 should still work fine.

 -----------